bwogit/CI_PP5_SURF_HAVEN/README.md

 - Expands into the selected blog the user wishes to read
 - Comments need approval
 - User stories covered: 38, 39

+**Feature Test**:
+1. Click on a blog post in the list to access the detail view.
+2. Verify that the post's full content, including text, images, and media, is displayed accurately.
+3. verify that there is a section for leaving a comment

+Result : OK

 <details><summary>See feature images</summary>